A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: Framework and Review

-For the rest of this article, the following standard identifying conditions are assumed.
-The implications of these conditions are briefly explained in the paragraph below, see \cite{angrist_imbens_rubin1996} for more details on these assumptions.
+For the rest of this paper, the following standard identifying conditions are assumed.
+The implications of these conditions are briefly explained in the paragraph below; see \citet{angrist1996} for more details on these conditions.

-\begin{assumption} Hereafter, the following identification conditions will be imposed on the IV model: \begin{itemize} \item[(1)] {\it Stable Unit Treatment Value Assumption} (SUTVA) \citep{rubin1986}: The outcome (treatment) for the individual $a \in [n]$ is not affected by the values of the treatment or instrument (instrument) for other individuals and the outcome (treatment) does not depend on the way the treatment or instrument (instrument) is administered.
+\begin{assumption} The following identification conditions will be imposed on the instrumental variable model: \begin{itemize}[leftmargin=1cm] \item[(a)] {\it Stable Unit Treatment Value Assumption (SUTVA)} \citep{rubin1986}: The outcome (treatment) for individual $i$ is not affected by the values of the treatment or instrument (instrument) for other individuals and the outcome (treatment) does not depend on the way the treatment or instrument (instrument) is administered.